grote/Transportr/CONTRIBUTING.md

 Feel free to look there for ideas or to add your own enhancement ticket.

 There is also [a list of beginner tasks](https://github.com/grote/Transportr/labels/beginner%20job) for you to get started easily.

+Please do not touch any translations with your pull request.
+These are exclusively done [via Transifex](https://www.transifex.com/projects/p/transportr/).